Are you feeling lost and unsure about what career path to take after completing 12th standard?

 OR

-- Candidates must have cleared Sections A and B examination of Associate Membership of the Institution of Engineers (India) or Aeronautical Society of India or the Graduate membership examination of the institution of Electronics and Telecommunication Engineers.
+- Students must have cleared Sections A and B examination of Associate Membership of the Institution of Engineers (India) or Aeronautical Society of India or the Graduate membership examination of the Institution of Electronics and Telecommunication Engineers.

 - Students must have passed the 12th class from a recognized board with a minimum of 60%.